Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Introduction

+The EC/D semidiscretizations cited above are built on the framework of EC numerical fluxes in the sense of Tadmor and their extension to higher order methods \cite{ lefloch2002fully, fernandez2014generalized, fisher2013high, ranocha2018comparison, chen2017entropy}.
+However, these require special quadrature rules in a finite element setting and cannot be applied to all kinds of semidiscretizations and all kind of grids.
+Additionally, their construction can become rather complicated for complex physical models or even impossible, especially if multiple secondary quantities are of interest, e.g. the entropy and the kinetic energy for the Euler equations or further constraints such as on the angular momentum.

-In this article, the correction terms enforcing entropy conservation of numerical methods in the general class of residual distribution (RD) schemes proposed by Abgrall~\cite{abgrall2018general} and modifications suggested in \cite{ranocha2018strong} are studied deeper.
-They are characterised as solutions of certain optimisation problems and different weightings are introduced.
-Additionally, new applications and generalisations are developed and compared in numerical experiments.
-Finally, the basic idea of such an optimisation approach is applied to grid refinement and coarsening, resulting in entropy stable/dissipative transfer operations.
+In this article, the correction terms enforcing entropy conservation of numerical methods in the general class of residual distribution (RD) schemes proposed by Abgrall~\cite{abgrall2018general} and modifications suggested in \cite{ranocha2020strong} are extended and analyzed.
+These schemes do not require special quadrature rules nor grid structures and provide a general toolbox to enhance given schemes with additional desired properties.

+We characterize the entropy correction terms as solutions of optimization problems, introducing different variants of this approach.
+Additionally, new applications and generalizations are developed and compared in numerical experiments with up to date methods.
+For all of these optimization problems, explicit analytical solutions are provided, resulting in reasonable schemes.

 This article is structured as follows.
-Firstly, the numerical schemes and entropy correction terms are introduced in Section~\ref{sec:correction-terms}, starting with residual distribution schemes in Section~\ref{subsec:RD}.
-Thereafter, discontinuous element based schemes such as discontinuous Galerkin (DG) methods are described in Section~\ref{subsec:DG} and the characterisations of entropy correction terms as solutions of certain optimisation problems are developed.
-Generalisations to entropy inequalities, multiple linear constraints, and kinetic energy preservation for the compressible Euler equations are developed in Section~\ref{sec:generalisations}.
+Firstly, the numerical schemes and entropy correction terms are introduced in Section~\ref{sec:correction-terms}, starting with RD in Section~\ref{subsec:RD}.
+Here, already the extension to FEC/D using the correction term in the DeC-RD framework is explained.
+Thereafter, discontinuous element based schemes such as discontinuous Galerkin (DG) methods are described in Section~\ref{subsec:DG} and the characterizations of entropy correction terms as solutions of optimization problems are developed.
+Generalizations to entropy inequalities, multiple linear constraints, and kinetic energy preservation for the compressible Euler equations are developed in Section~\ref{sec:generalizations}.
 Numerical examples using all these schemes are presented in Section~\ref{sec:numerical-examples}.
-Next, the application of such optimisation ideas to grid refinement and coarsening is developed in Section~\ref{sec:grid-refinement}, including numerical examples.
-Finally, the results of this study are summed up in Section~\ref{sec:summary}, conclusions are drawn and some directions of further research are presented.
+In Section~\ref{sec:remark}, we give some motivating examples why a new formulation to obtain EC/D numerical schemes is useful.
+We summarize and discuss our results in Section~\ref{sec:summary}, presenting also some directions of further research.
+Additionally, we demonstrate how the correction terms can be used as a procedure to grid refinement and coarsening in \autoref{sec:appendix}, yielding EC/D grid transfer operations including numerical examples.